jakeogh/colorpipe/README.md

 user    0m0.003s
 sys     0m0.001s

 $ # bummer no color. ah well, some apps have flags to override their tty output detection, like ls: "/bin/ls -al --color=always | head" outputs the first 10 lines in color.
-I am sure git has some option, but I didnt find a simple command switch.
+I am sure git has a similar option.
 What about a general solution? the expect package has unbuffer, which fools the app into thinking it's outputting to the terminal

 $ time /usr/bin/unbuffer /usr/bin/git --no-pager log | head
 commit 6fd47a431fc14b9408099905b36630fdb8ff73b9 (HEAD -> x11-wm/qtile, upstream/master, origin/master, origin/HEAD, master)